Juman-7/Load-forecasting-for-Sylhet-Division/README.md

 # 📌 Overview

-This project presents a website-integrated hardware implementation of an LSTM-based short-term load forecasting system designed for the Sylhet Division power grid in Bangladesh.
+This project presents a **website-integrated hardware implementation of an LSTM-based short-term load forecasting system** for the Sylhet Division power grid in Bangladesh.

-The proposed system combines:
+It combines:

-- 📊 Deep learning based load forecasting using LSTM
+- 📊 LSTM-based deep learning for load forecasting
-- 🌡️ Environmental data integration
+- 🌡️ Environmental feature integration (temperature, humidity, etc.)
-- 📡 IoT-based real-time data acquisition
+- 📡 IoT-based real-time data acquisition using ESP32
-- 🔌 ESP32 and LoRa hardware communication
+- 🔌 LoRa communication for data transmission
-- 🌐 Website/dashboard integration for monitoring and visualization
+- 🌐 Web-based dashboard for visualization and monitoring

-The system is designed to support modern smart-grid applications by enabling accurate short-term electricity demand forecasting for improved grid stability and energy management.
+The system is designed for smart grid applications to improve forecasting accuracy and grid stability.

 ---

 # 🚀 Key Features

-- ✅ LSTM-based short-term load forecasting
+- Hourly and daily load forecasting using LSTM
-- ✅ 1-hour and 24-hour ahead prediction
+- Dual-model architecture (short-term + long-term)
+- Separate scalers for each forecasting horizon
-- ✅ ESP32 hardware implementation
+- ESP32 + DHT11 + LoRa-based hardware system
-- ✅ LoRa wireless communication
-- ✅ Website-integrated monitoring system
-- ✅ Environmental parameter integration
-- ✅ Real-time forecasting capability
-- ✅ Historical data preprocessing pipeline
+- Real-time prediction pipeline
+- Web-integrated visualization system

 ---